ChongDi/ChongDi.github.io/_pages/about.md

 Research
 ======

-NATIONAL NATURAL SCIENCE FOUNDATION OF CHINA | MAIN PARTICIPANT
+NATIONAL NATURAL SCIENCE FOUNDATION OF CHINA

 ------
 **Research on Learning Automata for Influence Maximization in Large-scale Dynamic Networks**